March for Equality and Against Racism: Political context

+Timeline of the demonstration

 First march

 The first march began in the district of La Cayolle in Marseille on 15 October 1983.
 Only seventeen persons started the march (nine from Les Minguettes) in a virtual indifference.
 During the march, more and more marchers joined them.
 Arriving in the city of Salon-de-Provence, one single person welcomed the marchers, but when arriving in Lyon and Vénissieux during the 15th day (2 October), a thousand people welcomed the group.
 At Grenoble on 31 October 1983 the permanent marchers’ group totalled 32 persons.
 On the 36th day, in Strasbourg, they were joined for one day by the Secretary of State delegated to family, to population and immigrants workers issues.
 The movement was growing more and more.
 When finally arriving in Paris, the march had lasted exactly 50 days, permanent marchers having covered 1500 km.
 On 3 December 1983 the march ended with a demonstration in Paris, attended by more than 100,000 people.
 A delegation was received by the President of the French Republic François Mitterrand.
 Mitterrand promised a residence and working permit valid for 10 years, a law against racist crimes and a project concerning voting right for foreigners for local elections.
 This last point, which was already a proposition of Mitterrand's during the presidential election, never came true.